bahmutov/chat.io/README.md

 All props for this Chat app goes to the original repo [OmarElGabry/chat.io](https://github.com/OmarElGabry/chat.io).
 I have only cloned to show it being tested, added more features, added Cypress tests

+## Continuous Integration

+The tests run automatically on pull requests, and the changed specs run first, read the blog post [Get Faster Feedback From Your Cypress Tests](https://glebbahmutov.com/blog/faster-ci-feedback/).
+The tests run on GitHub Actions, see the workflows in [./.github/workflows](./.github/workflows) folder.

 ## About me

 - [@bahmutov](https://twitter.com/bahmutov)